fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/syllabus.md

 This course meets for lectures on Mondays, Wednesdays, and Fridays from 8-8:50am in Leon Johnson Hall 346.
 The first 30 minutes of lecture will be spent learning new material, and the last 20 minutes will be spent on small programming assignments (or, every other Friday, on short quizzes).
 We will use
-Discord as the primary method of course communication, and all course information will be posted on this website or on the Discord server; D2L will be used *only* for grading.
+Slack as the primary method of course communication, and all course information will be posted on this website or on the Slack server; D2L will be used *only* for grading.

 There is an *optional* lab on Fridays from 10:00 am to 4:00 pm in BARNAR 254 that you may attend to get extra help.